heispv/pymmseqs/README.md

 # Perform clustering on a FASTA file (equivalent to the terminal command above)
 human_cluster = easy_cluster("human.fasta", "human_clust", "tmp", min_seq_id=0.9)

-# Convert the clustering output to a Python generator for efficient iteration
+# Get results as a Python generator for easy processing
 cluster_gen = human_cluster.to_gen()

-# Analyze the results: Find and print the representative sequence of a large cluster (>100 members)
+# Let's get the representative sequence of a cluster with more than 100 members
 for cluster in cluster_gen:
     if len(cluster["members"]) > 100:
         print(f"Representative sequence of a large cluster: {cluster['rep']}")